DanielJDufour/dynarest/README.md

   autoCreate: false, // automatically create the table if it doesn't exist
   debug: false, // set to true for informational logging
   endpoint: 'http://localhost:9000', // useful if running DynamoDB locally
+  ignoreProps: ["_private"], // remove these properties from items before processing
   key: "uuid", // Primary Hash Key for the DynamoDB Table
   local: false, // Optional, running DynamoDB locally
   prefix: 'api', // prefix to add before each route